-The practice was committed to seeing patients experiencing pain on the same day, some patients commented they had used the emergency appointment system at the practice and were treated the same day.
-The website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The practice was committed to seeing patients experiencing pain on the same day and some appointments free for same day appointments.
+The NHS Choices website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.